-Acceptable use of IT equipment & the internet policy
+Acceptable use of IT equipment & the internet policy Ref GDC-IT-POLICY-01 Definitions Policy Application

 This policy applies to all employees, temporary staff (such as agency and interim workers), Council Members, GDC Associates, contractors, and other authorised users of GDC information technology (IT) including all personnel affiliated with third parties, and to all equipment owned or leased by the GDC.
-"Associates" includes, but is not limited to, any non-Council members who are serving on Council Committee Task and Finish Groups, members of the Appointments Committee and Statutory Committees, Quality Assurance Inspectors, Specialist List Appeal Panellists, Registration Assessment Panellists, ORE Advisory Group members and panellists.
+"Associates" includes, but is not limited to, any non-Council members who are serving on Council Committee Task and Finish Groups, members of the Appointments Committee and Statutory Committees, Quality Assurance Inspectors, Specialist List Appeal Panellists, Registration Assessment Panellists, ORE Advisory Group members and panellists, and Dental Complaints Service Advisory Board members and panellists.
 Where the policy refers to "Council members" and / or "associates", this means all those referred to in this paragraph unless it is otherwise indicated.